openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 This parameter does not have a direct impact on inference performance, but is important in terms of the resources used by the whole application.
 Stream analysis app uses internal queues to buffer input frames as well as receiving the results and displaying them via visualizer.

 All this data is kept in application memory.
-The `buffer_size` parameter allows you to set the maximum amout of frames kept in application internal buffers.
+The `buffer_size` parameter allows you to set the maximum amount of frames kept in application internal buffers.
 Depending on the available memory and a single frame size you may want to adjust this parameter not to consume too much, or even run out of memory.

 ## Deploy with Helm